 Traditional grades analysis

 The data below is school data for Oulder Hill results.
 In 2014 and 2015 the school performed well overall for disadvantaged children indicating that there has been a strong impact and outcome from the previous spending of Pupil Premium Grants.
-In 2016 this dropped for both attainment and progress.
-In 2017 it dropped even further.
+In 2016 and 2017 both progress and attainment declined.
 However, in 2018 there were improvements in attainment and progress and gaps are closing.
-This is now a major focus of the school so that Pupil premium students catch back up to the non-pupil premium students.
+This is now a major focus of the school so that Pupil Premium students make progress to catch up to the non-pupil premium students.